Think Olympic figure skating judges are biased? They might be.

 In addition, judges who have been sanctioned for cheating can regain their eligibility to judge.
 Those who serve in leadership positions at their national skating associations are also still eligible to judge.

 NBC News found that the pool of 164 judges eligible for PyeongChang's figure-skating events, which start Friday, Feb.
 9 (Feb.
-8 in U.S. time zones), includes:

-- Thirty-three judges — roughly a fifth of the total — who hold or have held leadership positions in their national skating federations;
+8 in U.S. time zones), includes 33 judges — roughly a fifth of the total — who hold or have held leadership positions in their national skating federations.

-- An Italian judge who was sanctioned for peeking at another judge's scores in 2010;

 All of them could end up judging skaters from their own countries, and there is statistical evidence that they could then inflate their compatriots' scores.